 - Full report

 Widespread Painless Tophi Report Description

 The gout patient had swellings over left elbow, left ankle, and base of the big toe joint of both feet.
 He had ulcers over swelling of right big toe joint and top of same foot for 3 months.
-The ulcers were discharging chalky fluid that revealed uric acid crystals when examined under polarizing microscope.
+The ulcers were discharging chalky fluid that revealed uric acid crystals when examined under a polarizing microscope.
 He also had 6 months of excess pale urine and slight fever.

-There was family history of kidney disease.
+There was a family history of kidney disease.
 The patient never had a gout attack and was started on allopurinol, with paracetamol (acetaminophen) stopping the fever.
-Abnormal kidney function tests after 2 weeks on 300 mg allopurinol caused uric acid lowering treatment to switch to Uloric (febuxostat).
+Abnormal kidney function tests after 2 weeks on 300 mg allopurinol caused uric acid treatment to switch to Uloric (febuxostat).

 The case study reports that uric acid reduced from 10.5 to 7.5 mg/dL, but does not state what, if anything, was done to lower uric acid to a safe level.